 The following information is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in the accompanying prospectus or incorporated by reference into the accompanying prospectus.
 We encourage you to read this prospectus supplement and the accompanying prospectus, as well as the information which is incorporated by reference into the accompanying prospectus, in their entireties.
+You should carefully consider the risks identified in our annual report on Form 10-K for the fiscal year ended December 31, 2007, and our quarterly report on Form 10-Q for the fiscal quarter ended September 30, 2008, which are incorporated by reference into the accompanying prospectus, before making an investment decision to purchase shares of our common stock.
 All references to "we," "our," "us" or "the company" in this prospectus supplement and the accompanying prospectus mean MFA Mortgage Investments, Inc.